Jonathan Bane: Professional career

-Richmond Raiders

 Bane signed with the Richmond Raiders of the Professional Indoor Football League (PIFL) in May 2014 and played for the team from 2014 to 2015.
 He was named the PIFL Offensive Player of the Year in 2015 after completing 221 passes for 2,759 yards and 55 touchdowns.
 He also garnered First Team All-PIFL accolades.
 Bane helped the Raiders advance to the PIFL championship game in 2015, where they lost to the Columbus Lions.

-Tampa Bay Storm
+Bane was signed by the Bloomington Edge of Champions Indoor Football (CIF) in October 2015.
+He was later selected in the 2016 Major League Football Draft.

 Bane was assigned to the Tampa Bay Storm of the Arena Football League (AFL) on February 22, 2016.
 He made his AFL debut on April 1, 2016, against the Orlando Predators in relief of starter Adam Kennedy, completing five of eight passes for 65 yards with a touchdown and an interception.
 He made his first career AFL start on May 1, 2016, completing 21 of 38 passes for 281 yards and three touchdowns in a 33–27 loss to the Jacksonville Sharks.
 On May 12, 2016, Bane was placed on recallable reassignment.

-Bismarck Bucks
+On November 14, 2016, Bane signed with the Colorado Crush of the Indoor Football League (IFL).
+Bane was released by the Crush on January 30, 2017.

 On February 21, 2017, Bane was signed by the Bismarck Bucks of the CIF.
 He played in seven games for the Bucks, completing 116 of 210 passes for 1,342 yards, 28 touchdowns and 5 interceptions.
 He also scored three rushing touchdowns.
 He was placed on injured reserve on May 17, 2017.

-December 5, 2017, he was announced as the inaugural player signing for the Maine Mammoths of the National Arena League (NAL).
+Originally, Bane had signed with the High Country Grizzlies of the American Arena League (AAL) in October 2017.
+However, on December 5, 2017, he was announced as the inaugural player signing for the Maine Mammoths of the National Arena League (NAL).

-Jacksonville Sharks

-On February 21, 2019, Bane signed with the Jacksonville Sharks.
-Bane led the National Arena League in passing yards and passing TDs through week 8, before being injured and placed on IR.
-Bane later returned to the sharks for the playoffs, against the Columbus Lions, Going 14-14 207 yds and throwing 5 TDs for a huge victory taking the sharks to the NAL Championship Game.
-2019 National Arena League Champion.
+On February 21, 2019, Bane signed with the Jacksonville Sharks of the NAL.
+Bane led the NAL in passing yards and passing touchdowns through week 8, before being injured and placed on injured reserve.
+Bane later returned to the Sharks for the playoffs, against the Columbus Lions, completing 14 of 14 passes for 207 yards and five touchdowns for a huge victory, taking the Sharks to the NAL Championship Game.
+They beat the Carolina Cobras in the title game.

-Frisco Fighters

-Bane had signed with the Frisco Fighters for their inaugural 2020 season in the Indoor Football League.
+Bane had signed with the Frisco Fighters for their inaugural 2020 season in the IFL.
 After the 2020 season was cancelled because of the COVID-19 pandemic, Bane re-signed with the Fighters for the 2021 season.

-Carolina Cobras

-On November 4, 2021, Bane signed with the Carolina Cobras of the National Arena League (NAL).
+On November 4, 2021, Bane signed with the Carolina Cobras of the NAL.